Report abandoned vehicles

 Dumped cars, vans, trailers and caravans

-Please report vehicles that look as though they have been dumped to your Neighbourhood Office.
+Please report vehicles that look as though they have been dumped to your locality office.

 Please help us by having as much of the following detail at hand as possible

 - what type of vehicle it is i.e. car, van, motorbike, caravan etc.

 - if it is taxed and if so when it is due to expire.